-Lee Westwood shares many of the best things he's learned in his 26 years on Tour – and how his experiences can help you think smarter and play better
+Race to Dubai winner Lee Westwood on how his experiences can help you think smarter and play better

-From advice on how to master the basics to more specific pointers on putting and short game, Lee Westwood shares seven of his best tips to help you get better in 2020.
+From advice on how to master the basics to more specific pointers on putting and short game, 25-time European Tour winner Lee Westwood shares seven of his best tips to help you get better at golf.

-Tip #1: Most swing faults come from getting the basics wrong
+Westwood Tip #1: Most golf swing faults come from getting the basics wrong

 Even now, I spend a lot of time checking things like my posture and alignment because my swing wouldn't function properly without a solid base to hit from.
 I think too many amateurs neglect the basics and, as a result, they end up compensating for a set-up fault with a swing fault.